___________________________________________________________________________

 ….
 From Wikipedia, the free encyclopedia: Ranging in size from 26–37 cm

-See images of Rosella parrots at this website
+See images of Rosella parrots on this website

 ______________________________________________________________________________